TayyabSaif21/EGInterviewAPI/README.md

-# EGInterviewAPI
-EG Interview API  with Web Frontend
+EG Interview - Products API with Web Frontend
 ======================================

-# Product API with Web Frontend

 This project is a simple implementation of a Product API built with ASP.NET Core and a web front end using HTML, CSS, and JavaScript.
 It allows users to list (GET), add (POST), and delete and edit (PUT) products, i.e. all the CRUD functions needed for any API project.